nishamuktewar/techtree/shioulin/prophet_spin.md

 eccentric interfaces behind idiomatic Python and R APIs, which makes the system even easier and quicker for data scientists and analysts to use.
 Prophet is a great example or a robust, user-friendly probabilistic programming product.

+If you're keen to learn more about probabilistic programming, please <a href="mailto:contact@fastforwardlabs.com">get in touch</a> to learn about our research program.